Flood In Pakistan 2022 aftershocks continues in 2023 [youngstars.pk]

 MOONSOON SEASON

-The unusual features were then compounded by the early arrival of the monsoon on June 30, which was “generally wet over a large area for a very long period,” says Andrew King, a climate scientist in Australia.
-The effect is that Pakistan has so far received an average of three times the annual rainfall during the monsoon period.
+The unusual features were compounded by the early arrival of the monsoon.
+Generally wet over a large area for a very long period.
+The effect is that Pakistan has so far received an average of annual rainfall during the monsoon period.
 The southern provinces of Sindh and Balochistan have recovered five times more than the average.
 Some weather agencies also predict that the ongoing weather event — a phenomenon typically associated with strong monsoon conditions in India and Pakistan — will continue through the end of the year.

 GLOBAL WARMING